Natural cures for Insomnia

 9. Collect shells and stones and make a small pouch to put them inside.
 Place this under your pillow.
 You can also use hematite, magnetite, fluorite or silver.
 You can also add lavender and Chamomile flowers to your pillow.

-are excellent therapies for calming the mind and helping you sleep at night.
+10. Acupuncture and Chinese herbs are excellent therapies for calming the mind and helping you sleep at night.
 'Suan Zao Ren wan' is a good general formula for insomnia, however always consult with a professional Acupuncturist or Chinese Herbalist before just taking an herbal formula.
 Your diagnostic pattern must be determined before herbs or other treatment should be administered.

 11. Soak in a hot bath with lavender oil and bath salts.
 Massage the soles of your feet while you soak.
 You can also massage your lower back and legs, as long as you work down towards your feet.